 - Certain transactions are excluded from excess cash flows terms, such as inventory sales, expenses on financing activities, and capital expenditures for expanding new business.

 Debt is a cheap and commonly used financing method for companies.
 Requiring a lower rate of returns, lenders expect lower risks and set restrictions on using certain cash flows of the borrowing company.
 For example, the terms of excess cash flow, the triggering events, the percentage of repayment to the excess cash flow, and the exceptions are specified in loan agreements or bond indentures.
 These terms are known as restrictive covenants, which provide coverage on credit risks for creditors.

 The repayment triggering events are clarified in agreements.
 Net income exceeding certain amounts, capital gain from the sale of assets, and capital financed through certain funding methods (e.g., issuance of new stocks and bonds) are typical examples.

-Once such events occur, excess cash flows are generated, and a portion of them must be repaid for the outstanding loans.
+Once such events occur, excess cash flows are generated, and a portion of them must be used to repay a portion of the outstanding loans.
 The amount of payment is calculated through formulas determined in loan contracts; usually, a percentage of the income or capital collected.

 Although the right to require repayments from excess cash flows lowers credit risks, creditors should carefully determine the appropriate portion of repayments.
 Overly restrictive terms will limit the company’s growth potential and, thus, future profitability.
-It might finally hurt the solvency and lead to higher credit risks in the future instead.
+They might hurt the cash flows and solvency, which will lead to higher credit risks in the future instead.